JordanDelcros/Jo/README.md

-# Javascript overloaded (beta 1)
+# Javascript Overloaded (beta 1)

-Jo is a JavaScript library to make the same as pure JS with less code.
+Jo is a JavaScript framework to make the same as pure JS with less code.

 ## How to use ?
 Like every JavaScript library, simply link the JS file into an HTML `<head>` or `<body>` tag.